 The aim of its founding members, pioneers in the protection of the natural environment, was to ensure that a piece of Switzerland’s mountain landscape be left to develop entirely naturally and furthermore that any changes should be the subject of scientific observation and research.
 The Swiss National park is therefore recognized today as a very important ‘field laboratory’ and an environmental protection icon.

-Swiss National Park was not only set up as one of the very first to protect and study the dynamism of alpine nature but pretty much defined the early wilderness conservation standard for the rest of Europe.
+Swiss National Park was not only set up as one of the very first to protect and study the dynamism of alpine nature but pretty much defined the early Wilderness conservation standard for the rest of Europe.
 This influenced over time for example the European Wilderness Quality System.
-It was therefore only logical that the Swiss National park joined in 2014 the European Wilderness Preservation System with the ambition to conform to the European Wilderness Quality Standards.
+It was therefore only logical that the Swiss National park joined in 2014 the European Wilderness Network with the ambition to conform to the European Wilderness Quality Standards.

 The beginning of the Schweizer Nationalpark second century is a very special moment in its history and calls for celebration.
 To this end an organisation committee has been set up and is already hard at work with the planning and realization of centennial activities.